aws-samples/amazon-eks-security-immersion-day/content/1-create-workspace-environment/awsevent/connect-to-ws/index.en.md

 ![sign-in](/static/images/on-time2.png)

-* Optional: if prompted for the Event access code, enter value PLACEHOLDER and select Next
+* Optional: if prompted for the Event access code and select Next.
+You can find this access code from the Workshop Studio login URL given to you.

 ![sign-in](/static/images/event-hash.png)